knowledge-learning/ehealthkd-2019/docs/pages/index.md

 ### Funding

 This research has been supported by a Carolina Foundation grant in agreement with University of Alicante and University of Havana, sponsoring to Suilan Estévez Velarde.
-Moreover, it has also been partially funded by both aforementioned universities, Generalitat Valenciana, Spanish Government, Ministerio de Educación, Cultura y Deporte through the projects, TIN2015- 65100-R, TIN2015-65136-C2-2-R and PROMETEU/2018/089.
+Moreover, it has also been partially funded by both aforementioned universities, Generalitat Valenciana, Spanish Government, Ministerio de Educación, Cultura y Deporte through the project PROMETEU/2018/089.

 ## References